AISSIST is awarded Best Agentic AI for Business from CIOReview.

 Decagon

 Built for F100 and large enterprise — airlines, banks, telecom, big consumer brands.
-Excellent at that scale; often more platform, process and cost than a mid-market team needs.
+Excellent at that scale, but not built or priced for SMB or mid-market teams.

 Resolution quality